bumbeng/mainsail_theme_flat/README.md

 ## How to install
 - make hidden folders visible
-- create a folder called ./theme in machine section
+- create a folder called .theme in machine section
 - copy the downloaded files into this folder
 - reload browser